Luisbh-dev/shellmind/README.md

 ### 🔑 How to get a Free Gemini API Key

-ShellMind is powered by Google's Gemini 2.5 Flash model, which offers a generous free tier perfect for personal use.
+ShellMind is powered by Google's Generative AI models, which offer a generous free tier perfect for personal use.

 1. Go to **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
 2. Log in with your Google account.